Select travel dates to see prices

 Your volunteer duties out of baby season may include:

-• Assist with the maintenance and upkeep of enclosures
+• Assist with the maintenance and upkeep of the monkey rehabilitation enclosures.

-• Monitor and observe monkeys in their enclosures and report any incidents should they occur
+• Monitor and observe monkey troops in their rehabilitation enclosures and report any incidents should they occur.

 • Collection and sorting food